bluejellybean/GitLazy/README.md

 `~/YOUR-PROJECT/GitLazy/`

+On top of the clone, add a .version file with the format of v0.0.0 in your projects path.

 Also, please note that this repo is currently structured for the code challenge and thus the main library is under ~/mock_dev_env/GitLazy.